leonsteenkamp/docker-traefik-intro/README.md

 understand.

-Two entry points are defined for _web_ and _websecure_ that handle HTTP traffic port 80 and 443.
+Two entry points are defined for _web_ and _websecure_ that handle HTTP traffic on port 80 and 443.
 I added redirection from the _web_ to _websecure_ entry points.

 Logging is set to debug, so you might want to change this.
 Logging can be seen when _docker-compose_ is run without the _-d_ (detached) option.